 Osgoode Hall

 Next to Nathan Phillips Square, Osgoode Hall may look out of bounds with its iron fencing.
-However, it’s open to the public and completely free.
+However, it’s open to the public and complimentary to visit.
 After a security screening similar to that at the airport, I was free to do a self-guided tour.

 The corridors leading to different building sections seemed to go on forever, but everything was well-signed.
 The pinnacle of Osgoode Hall is the law library on the second level.